 2. Eggs

 Eggs are enriched with protein and choline, lutein, vitamin B12, Vitamin D, riboflavin, and folate.
-They are easy to make and healthy snacks.
+They are easily available and can provide quick and healthy snacking options.

 3. Beans and Lentils